 This doesn’t cause any problems if you’re just drinking the tea, but an extract taken as a supplement contains a much higher concentration than just hot brewed tea.

 It has been documented that high doses of EGCG can lead to liver damage and aggravate any existing liver problems.

-Do remember that green tea extract should be taken with food, never on an empty stomach.
+As such, green tea extract should be taken with food and never on an empty stomach.